• Skip to content

 • A87 is a road with one lane in each direction.
 It is in good condition.

-• From A82 to the Skye Bridge, it takes 1 hour (37mi) if you don't stop.
+• From A82 to the Skye Bridge, it takes 1 hour (37mi / 60km) if you don’t stop.
 The grand scenery starts at Bun Lyone

-• The main towns are Shiel Bridge about in the middle and Kyle of Lochalsh near the bridge to the Isle of Skye
+• The main towns are Invergarry at the beginning, Shiel Bridge, roughly in the middle, and Kyle of Lochalsh near the bridge to the Isle of Skye

 • One of the most famous stops is for the Five Sisters of Kintail in Glen Shiel